(Photo via Wikimedia Commons)

 Following up on work that garnered a win at the Kaiser Permanente Social Innovation Challenge during Baltimore Innovation Week, Kelly King and Donna Boyer are continuing work on a digital toolset for returning citizens.
 Betamore is providing support.

 - Education Through Food Computers

-Using open sourced technology from MIT Media Lab, Andy Masters and Laura Flamm are looking to develop an after school program centered on Food Computers, which are programmed mini-greenhouses to grow various kinds of produce.
+Using open sourced technology from MIT Media Lab, project lead Melanie Shimano and Aravind Krishnan are spearheading an effort to develop an after school program centered on Food Computers, which are programmed mini-greenhouses to grow various kinds of produce.
 ETC is the partner organization.